-Where Do I Dispose of an Old Mattress?
+Where do I dispose of an old mattress?

 As the old saying goes, the best things in life are free.
 And if you’re wondering how to get rid of a mattress without paying a cent, here are some options that won’t cost a thing.
 In fact, you might even pocket a few dollars.

-Recycle the Mattress
+Recycle the mattress

 Recycling your mattress is much kinder to the environment than taking it off to the tip.
 Mattresses are usually a composed of a combination of wood, steel, cotton, and polyurethane foam that won’t break down well, sitting in a landfill for decades.

-Ask at the retail store where you purchase your new mattress if they will handle the disposal of your old one.
+- Ask when you purchase your new mattress Ask at the retail store where you purchase your new mattress if they will handle the disposal of your old one.
 Some mattress retailers offer this service at no extra charge when they deliver your new mattress.
 Many eco-friendly manufacturers even operate their own recycling programs.
 Contact the manufacturer to see if they recycle pre-owned mattresses or offer them for second-hand sale.

 Donate the Mattress

-If the mattress is in excellent condition, you can get in touch with a local charity to see if the mattress meets their requirements for donation.
+- Donate to a charity If the mattress is in excellent condition, you can get in touch with a local charity to see if the mattress meets their requirements for donation.
 If the charity is happy to accept the old mattress, they could have a mattress collection service, or you may need to drop it off yourself.

-Sell it on Gumtree or Facebook
+Sell it on gumtree or facebook